alexpqbt/alexpqbt/README.md

 # Profile
-Third-year undergraduate IT student focused on web development, database fundamentals, and basic application security.
+Third-year undergraduate IT student focused on web development, databases, and practical application development.
+I build small tools and experiments to understand concepts or solve real workflow problems.

 # About this GitHub
 This GitHub profile contains a mix of university coursework, experiments, and personal projects.
 Repositories are generally small and scoped to explore specific concepts rather than production-ready applications.

-# Currently Learning
+# Technologies
-- Mobile development
-- React framework
+- Web: HTML/CSS/JS, React
-- Web design and layout experimentation
+- Backend: Nodejs, Express, SQL
+- Databases: SQLite, MariaDB, Microsoft SQL Server
+- Tools: Linux, Git

+# Development Focus
+Focused on frontend with plans to grow into fullstack by learning backend and database skills.